2014 European Parliament election in Sweden

 European Parliament elections in Sweden took place on 25 May 2014.
 At the election, twenty Members of the European Parliament (MEPs) were from the Swedish constituency.
 In the election, voters choose members of registered Swedish parties whose elected members then form political groups in the European Parliament, together with members of parties from other Member States with the same political affiliation.

+As a result of the election, the Pirate Party lost their seats and Feminist Initiative won a seat for the first time.